Arnav7x/openai-whisper-audio-translator-and-transcriber/README.md

 # OpenAI Whisper Audio Translator

-This is a Flask web application that uses OpenAI's Whisper API to transcribe audio files and then translate the transcribed text into different languages using GPT-4.
+This is a terminal-based application that uses OpenAI's Whisper API to transcribe audio files and then translate the transcribed text into different languages using GPT-4.

 ## Features

-- Upload audio files (MP3, M4A, WAV, etc.)
+- Upload or record audio (MP3, M4A, WAV, etc.)
 - Automatic speech-to-text transcription using Whisper
 - Translation into multiple languages using GPT-4
-- Web-based interface
+- Terminal-only interface (no web server)

 ## Setup Instructions